ingkebil/development/docs/git/index.md

 ## Create a new repository

-There are several ways how one can create a new local repository
+There are several ways to create a new local repository.

 ### Create a new repository from scratch